nchenderson/HDS629notes/docs/02-MissingData.md

     + In this example, a row will be dropped if either the value of `Ozone`, `Solar.R`, `Wind`, or `Temp` is missing.

-* After these observations have been deleted, the usual regression is fit to the remaining "complete" dataset.
+* After these observations have been deleted, the usual regression is fit to the remaining **"complete" dataset**.

 ---